Aquarids/GPE-pub/README.md

 `--overwrite` is supplied.
 The available methods are `direct_claim` and `direct_evidence`.

+## Token accounting

+Evaluation results record LLM usage in two separate scopes.
+They must be reported separately and are not added together.

+- `overall_usage` / the summary's `overall.token_usage` covers the claim-level
+  prediction.
+It starts before evidence resolution and ends after the detector returns the claim label, so it includes LLM retrieval reranking when `retrieval_mode="llm"`, as well as the final claim-verification call.
+BM25 retrieval itself has no LLM token cost.
+- Each entry in `subclaims[*].usage` / the summary's
+  `subclaim.token_usage` covers one subclaim prediction.
+The summary sums these calls only; it does not charge the shared retrieval step again and does not include the claim-level prediction.

+For each scope, `token_usage` reports provider-reported `prompt_tokens`, `completion_tokens`, `total_tokens`, and `request_count`.
+The summary also
+reports three token-efficiency measures, using exact-label correctness:

+- `tcv` (tokens per correct verification) = `total_tokens / correct`;
+- `correct_per_1k_tokens` = `1000 * correct / total_tokens`;
+- `tokens_per_prediction` = `total_tokens / total_predictions`.

+When no prediction is correct, `tcv` is reported as `null`.
+The per-result `overall_usage.by_call_type` field additionally separates dialogue, generation, and tool-call usage when supplied by the LLM provider.

 ## Build a GitHub release artifact

 Build a source archive and wheel with the bundled datasets: